Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the closed sector

 such that

 Now, for $x^+, x^- \in \mc{O}$, define

 to be the {\it parametrized moduli space} of Floer cylinders

-For generic choices of $K$ and $J$, this moduli space, suitably compactified by adding broken trajectories, will be (for components of virtual dimension $\leq 1$) a manifold with the correct (expected) dimension; in the graded case this is $\deg(x) - \deg(y) + 2$ (the details are similar to the previous section, and will be omitted).
+For generic choices of $K$ and $J$ (again bearing in mind the extra impositions of Remark \ref{noncompactBVdata} in the non-compact case), this moduli space, suitably compactified by adding broken trajectories, will be (for components of virtual dimension $\leq 1$) a manifold with boundary of the correct (expected) dimension; the dimension agrees mod 2 in the $\Z/2$-graded case and exactly in the graded case with $\deg(x^+) - \deg(x^-) + 2$ (the details are similar to the previous section, and will be omitted).
 Counts of rigid elements in this moduli space will thus, in the usual fashion give a map of degree $-2$, which we call $\delta_2^{naive}$.